swanky-rt/Student-Navigator/assignment-2/README.md

   * System Design
   * HR / Behavioral
   * ML Case Study
 * **Generation method:** Synthetic dataset with job queries, roles, companies, and generated mock interview questions.
-A leak cleaner was used to strip round-indicative keywords to prevent trivial classification.
+The questions were referenced from neetcode.
+Furthermore, a “safe text” field was created by stripping round-indicative keywords to prevent trivial leakage.
 **Example entry:**

 ```json